About Us

 • Nova Scotia ACORN secures a temporary rent cap

-Nova Scotia is one of the provinces with very few tenant protections.
-NS ACORN, after persistent campaigning and organizing, secured a huge victory in 2020 when the province announced a temporary 2% cap on rent increases in through February 2022 or the end of the state of emergency, as well as a temporary ban on renovictions.
-The temporary rent cap of 2% was extended until December 31, 2023.
+Nova Scotia ACORN, after persistent campaigning and organizing, secured a huge victory in 2020 when the province announced a temporary 2% cap on rent increases in through February 2022 or the end of the state of emergency, as well as a temporary ban on renovictions.
 NS ACORN members continued their fight for a permanent and real rent control.
-The province hasn’t introduced a permanent rent cap but members won amendments to the Interim Residential Rental Increase Cap Act which extended the temporary rental increase cap at 5% starting January 1, 2024 to December 31, 2025.
-The Province intends to set the cap at five per cent per year starting January 1, 2024.
+The province hasn’t introduced a permanent rent cap but members won amendments to the Interim Residential Rental Increase Cap Act which extended a temporary rental increase cap of 5% to December 31, 2025.

 For years BC ACORN was fighting the rise of no-fault renovictions in BC.
 Landlords were using the guise of renovations to terminate tenancies in order to get around the rent cap in the province (if a unit is vacant, there are no controls on increases).
-While vacancy control was the campaign goal that was not achieved, the campaign work did move the NDP government in BC to enact an effective renoviction ban in the process, not a small consolation.
-As has been recently copied in New Brunswick, if a landlord wants to evict a tenant to renovate, new legislation in BC requires the landlord to prove the renovations are needed to uphold the structural integrity of the building AND that the tenant is required to vacate the building.
+The campaign work moved the NDP government in BC to enact an effective renoviction ban in the process, not a small consolation.
+If a landlord wants to evict a tenant to renovate, new legislation in BC requires the landlord to prove the renovations are needed to uphold the structural integrity of the building and that the tenant is required to vacate the building.
 Due to all the renovations being done in bad-faith, there are close to zero applications being approved by the RTB in BC for eviction due to renovation.

 Read More